BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/tracing/readme.md

 # Installing the Cloud Pak for Integration
 IBM Cloud Pak for Integration can be installed via an umbrella operator called the *Cloud Pak for Integration*, however, there is a known issue at the moment documented [here](https://www.ibm.com/support/pages/node/6233896).
-I have therefore installed only the components required for CP4I and MQ.
+I have therefore installed only the components required for CP4I, Operations Dashboard and MQ.

 1. Within the OpenShift Web Console select Home --> Projects, and click on *Create Project*:
    ![Select CP4I](img/createproject.png)